damianhakert/damianhakert.github.io/source/_posts/2014-05-06-gitlab-ci-5-dot-0-released.markdown

 ## Update process

-If you already use GitLab CI you need to follow [Update guide]() for Coordinator and update all your Runners to version 5.
+If you already use GitLab CI you need to follow our [Update guide]() for Coordinator and update all your Runners to version 5.
-You can find Runner update guide [here]().
-Also check your builds scripts for projects to make sure they are compatible with new behaviour.
+You can find the Runner update guide.
+Also check the build scripts of your projects to make sure they are compatible with the new behavior.

 ## New setup